thunlp/BERT-KPE/README.md

 ## Contact

-For any question, please contact **Si Sun** by email s-sun17@mails.tsinghua.edu.cn , we will try our best for solving.
+For any question, please contact **Si Sun** by email s-sun17@mails.tsinghua.edu.cn , we will try our best to solve.